25 / 02 / 2025 | News > AsiaView

 At the round table organized by Casa Asia «The new Trump administration and Asia-Pacific"Experts Pedro Rodríguez and Gracia Abad offered us an analysis based on the policies of the new Donald Trump administration and its impact on Asia-Pacific, accompanied by Emilio de Miguel, director of the center Casa Asia-Madrid.

-Pedro Rodríguez, an analyst, professor of International Relations and correspondent for ABC newspaper in Washington for twenty years, stressed that during Trump's presidential campaign, China was seen as the main culprit of many of the economic and geopolitical problems that plagued the country.
-However, once he joined the White House, The confrontation with Beijing was not as immediate as expected.
-“China was the cause of many problems, but in the end, its confrontation was not as significant as anticipated,” said Rodriguez, highlighting that Aggressive rhetoric did not translate into decisive action in the first days of the presidency.
-Rodriguez also highlighted a surprising aspect of Trump’s relationship with China: “Trump’s insistence on inviting Xi Jinping to his inauguration and the promise to visit China in the first 100 days of his term are very striking details,” he explained.
-This willingness to maintain close diplomatic relations with the Chinese leader shows a clear contradiction with previous harsh statements about the Asian giant.
+Pedro Rodríguez, analyst, professor of International Relations, and correspondent for ABC newspaper in Washington for twenty years, highlighted that during Trump's presidential campaign, China was seen as the main culprit for many of the economic and geopolitical problems that plagued the country.
+However, once he joined the House Blanca, The confrontation with Beijing was not as immediate as expected"China was the cause of many problems, but in the end, its confrontation was not as significant as anticipated," Rodríguez commented, highlighting that Aggressive rhetoric did not translate into decisive action In the early days of his presidency, Rodríguez also highlighted a surprising aspect of Trump's relationship with China: "Trump's insistence on inviting Xi Jinping to his inauguration and his promise to visit China within the first 100 days of his term are very striking details," he explained.
+This willingness to maintain close diplomatic relations with the Chinese leader shows a clear contradiction with his previous harsh statements about the Asian giant.

-For her part, Gracia Abad, a doctor and professor of International Relations at the Antonio de Nebrija University, provided a more panoramic view of the evolution of international geopolitics.
-“China has been the most transcendental process of the international order in recent decades,” explained Abad, pointing out that the question now is whether China will be content to be just another power in the international arena or will it seek a dominant role?.
-This reflection underlines the impact of Chinese influence, which extends beyond Asia, reaching Africa and Latin America, regions where China has increased its presence through active diplomacy and infrastructure projects.
-“China has developed a wolf warrior diplomacy and has imposed sanctions on European politicians and companies, which has strained relations,” Abad said, highlighting how China’s aggressive diplomatic stance has altered the global balance of power.
+For her part, Gracia Abad, PhD and professor of International Relations at the Antonio de Nebrija University, offered a broader perspective on the evolution of international geopolitics.
+"China has been the most significant development in the international order of recent decades," Abad explained, noting that the question now is whether China will be content to be just another power in the international arena or will it seek a dominant role?This reflection underscores the impact of Chinese influence, which extends beyond Asia to Africa and Latin America, regions where China has increased its presence through active diplomacy and infrastructure projects.
+“China has developed a warrior-wolf diplomacy and imposed sanctions on European politicians and companies, which has strained relations,” Abad noted, highlighting how China’s aggressive diplomatic stance has altered the global balance of power.

-As for China's relations with Europe, Abad noted that tensions have been rising.
-“The European Union's relations with China have gone from being strategic allies to systemic rivals,” he said, citing differences over sovereignty, human rights and Chinese penetration into strategic sectors of the European economy.
-The rivalry is intensifying as China seeks to expand its political influence while Europe faces the difficult task of balancing its economic relationship with Beijing with its commitment to human rights and the international order..
-China's ambiguity regarding the war in Ukraine was also discussed by Abad.
-“China is interested in both the United States and Russia wearing themselves out in the conflict,” he explained, showing how Chinese pragmatism in this regard reflects its strategy of taking advantage of the weakening of its main rivals while maintaining an ambiguous diplomatic stance.
+Regarding China's relations with Europe, Abad noted that tensions have been rising.
+"The European Union's relations with China have shifted from strategic alliances to systemic rivalries," he commented, citing differences over sovereignty, human rights, and Chinese penetration into strategic sectors of the European economy.
+The rivalry is intensifying as China seeks to expand its political influence while Europe faces the difficult task of balancing its economic relationship with Beijing with its commitment to human rights and the international order.China's ambiguity regarding the war in Ukraine was also discussed by Abad.
+"China is interested in seeing both the United States and Russia weakened by the conflict," he explained, showing how Chinese pragmatism in this regard reflects its strategy of taking advantage of the weakening of its main rivals while maintaining an ambiguous diplomatic stance.

 In short, the Trump administration has brought about a significant shift in global geopolitics, with a Reconfiguring relations with powers such as China and Russia.
 Aggressive rhetoric toward China, which initially seemed to signal direct confrontation, has been replaced by a more pragmatic approach, in which commercial and diplomatic interests play a central role.
 The U.S. relationship with China in the coming years will remain complex and volatile, with crucial implications for the future of the international order.